 The processing pipeline applies the γ_cause domain spacing law to each galaxy in the SPARC sample and reads the local velocity structure within each pre-defined domain.
 No global optimization is performed.
 The sequence for each galaxy is:

 A galaxy's global RMSD is only interpreted as meaningful when the validity ratio v/N ≥ 0.50 and the total domain count N ≥ 4.
 Galaxies that fall below this threshold are not failures of the model — they are failures of the observation to resolve the causal structure.
 The γ_cause spacing law partitions a galaxy into domains whose width grows as √r.
-In a sparsely sampled galaxy, many domains contain fewer than three data points, which is insufficient to establish a reliable local slope Bi.
+In a sparsely sampled galaxy, many domains contain fewer than three data points, insufficient to establish a reliable local slope Bi.
 The invariant still predicts where the boundaries are; the data simply doesn't exist to characterize what happens inside them.
-Those galaxies are marked — in the table and await denser HI observations rather than a different model.
+Those galaxies are marked in the table and await denser HI observations rather than a different model.

 The conventional approach to galactic rotation curve fitting draws one smooth function across the entire disk and minimizes the residuals globally.
 This seems natural — but it rests on an assumption the data do not support: that a galaxy is a single, geometrically uniform system from center to edge.